 - 23% of consumers talk about their favorite products with friends and family every day.

 And the importance of word of mouth marketing is only likely to grow with McKinsey & Co reporting that 82% of Gen-Z trust their family and friends for advice on products more than any other source.

-The question facing marketers now is: have you taken steps towards connecting with your customers and leveraging word of mouth?
+The question facing marketers now is: what steps have you taken towards connecting with your customers and leveraging word of mouth?